kognise/obsidian-aviation/AIM/05 Air Traffic Procedures/01 Preflight.md

 **Notice to Airmen (NOTAM) System ^5-1-3**

 1. Time-critical aeronautical information that is of either a temporary nature or not sufficiently known in advance to permit publication on aeronautical charts or in other operational publications, receives immediate dissemination via the NOTAM System.
 When data appearing in a NOTAM is printed correctly in a publication or on a chart, or when a temporary condition is returned to normal status, the corresponding NOTAM is canceled.
 NOTAMs are eligible to be disseminated up to 7 days before the start of activity.
 Pilots can access NOTAM information via FSS or online via NOTAM Search at: [**https://notams.aim.faa.gov/notamSearch/**](https://notams.aim.faa.gov/notamSearch/).
-2. In accordance with 14 CFR § 91.103, Preflight Action, prior to departure, pilots must become familiar with a[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.103   Preflight action.|14 CFR § 91.103]]formation concerning that flight, including NOTAMs.
+2. In accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.103   Preflight action.|14 CFR § 91.103]], Preflight Action, prior to departure, pilots must become familiar with all available information concerning that flight, including NOTAMs.
 NOTAM information is aeronautical information that could affect a pilot's decision to make a flight and includes changes to:
     1. Aerodromes.
     2. Runways, taxiways, and ramp restrictions.
     3. Obstructions.